setms/book/docs/design/analysis.md

 Architecting consists of the following activities:

-1. Combine modules into subsystems.
+1. Combine modules into subsystems based on organizational structure and Quality Attribute Requirements.
-2. Group functional requirements and assign the groups to subsystems.
-3. Divide subsystems into standard subsystems to acquire (like databases) and custom subsystems to build.
+3. Divide subsystems into standard subsystems to acquire (like databases and queues) and custom subsystems to build.
 4. Select existing implementations for standard subsystems.
 5. Decide how subsystems interact.
 6. Select technologies to implement custom subsystems and their interfaces.